+Art Music Education

-Art Biology Chemistry English Foreign Language Mathematics\ Music Education Physical Education Physics Science\\ Social Studies\\\ Speech Communication
+Biology Physical Education

+Chemistry Physics

+English Science

+Foreign Language Social Studies

+Mathematics Speech Communication

-\The student selecting mathematics as a specialization area may not use any mathematics course designated as a mathematics refresher course, and courses with MAT prefix must be approved by the mathematics department and the Department of Curriculum, Instruction, and Special Education.
+The student selecting mathematics as a specialization area may not use any mathematics course designated as a mathematics refresher course, and courses with the MAT prefix must be approved by the mathematics department and the Department of Curriculum, Instruction, and Special Education.

-\\The student selecting science as a specialization area may use, with the approval of his or her adviser, a combination of biological and physical science courses; however, a minimum of nine (9) semester hours of graduate credit must be taken in an area of science for which the student holds a Class-A endorsement.
-A student who holds Class-A endorsements in two or more areas of science may qualify for Class-AA licensure in two areas by completing nine (9) semester hours of graduate credit in one of the endorsement areas and six (6) semester hours of graduate credit in the other endorsement area.
-No more than three (3) hours of science and mathematics education (SME) courses may be used.
-To be used in an endorsement area, the SME course must be in that area.
+The student selecting science as a specialization area may use, with the approval of his or her adviser, a combination of biological and physical science courses; however, a minimum of nine (9) semester hours of graduate credit must be taken in an area of science for which the student holds a Class-A endorsement.
+A student who holds Class-A endorsements in two or more areas of science may qualify for Class-AA licensure in two areas by completing nine (9) semester hours of graduate credit in one of the endorsement areas and six (6) semester hours of graduate credit in the other